 The staff at Polk can quickly determine what is happening with a patient's heart through an EKG and blood tests.
 It's not always a heart attack.

-As a result of the hospital's efficient process, Polk Medical Center has received Chest Pain Certification from the American College of Cardiology.
+As a result of the hospital's efficient process, Polk Medical Center has again received Chest Pain Certification from the American College of Cardiology.

 Polk Medical Center's cardiac care also includes rehabilitation for heart patients.
 The Phase II outpatient program is specifically designed for people who have had a heart attack or have undergone open heart surgery, valve replacement, cardiac stenting or angioplasty.
 The program's goal is to help patents return to daily activities as soon as possible.